 Consumer audio suffers this weird delusion.
 It seems to be a digital blindness.

-It started in the 80’s but … Read the rest
+It started in the 80’s but was … Read the rest

 I’ve got my DAP that plays everything wonderfully.
 It’s got expandable storage and prices are low enough that I think it’s time to abandon the iTunes catalog I’ve spent 15 years curating to the smallest size possible and build a … Read the rest